Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 In 2013, Usher began a stint as a coach for the NBC talent show The Voice.
 His contestant, Josh Kaufman, won season six of the competition in 2014.
 Meanwhile, Usher released singles throughout the year, including "Good Kisser," "She Came to Give It to You," and "I Don't Mind," the last of which -- featuring Juicy J -- became his 13th number one R&B/hip-hop smash.
 In 2016, Usher starred as Sugar Ray Leonard in the movie Hands of Stone.
 The song "Champions" (with Ruben Blades) was included on the film's soundtrack.
 It became one of four singles -- along with "Missin' U," "Crash," and "No Limit" featuring Young Thug -- released in preparation for his eighth album, Hard II Love, which entered the Top Five of the Billboard 200 and R&B/hip-hop charts that September.

 In October 2018, on the weekend of his 40th birthday, Usher made a surprise return with "A," a brief album produced entirely by Zaytoven with features from Gunna and Future; the record peaked at number 31 on the Billboard 200.
 In 2019, he issued the track "LaLaLa" with Black Coffee and guested on Summer Walker's single "Come Thru" (from her album Over It), while he worked on a new album.
 He released the lead single for the LP, "Don't Waste My Time" featuring Ella Mai, at the end of the year.
 Four additional singles released in 2020 included the charting "Bad Habits."
-Featured on tracks by Justin Bieber and City Girls over the next couple years, Usher didn't release another single as a headliner until 2023, when he offered the steamy falsetto ballad "GLU." ~ Lynda Lane & Andy Kellman
+Featured on tracks by Justin Bieber and City Girls over the next couple years, Usher didn't release another single as a headliner until 2023, when he offered the steamy falsetto ballad "GLU."
+Near the end of the year he was annnounced as the halftime performer at Super Bowl VLIII. ~ Lynda Lane & Andy Kellman